Maxmad68/PyTouchBar/README.md

 ###### Parameters:
  - title (String or None) : The string that will be displayed in the button
  - color (tuple or None) : The button background color.
 Formatted as (r, g, b, a) where values are decimal numbers between 0 and 1.
-You can use the color constants (see below)
+You can use the color constants (<a href="https://github.com/Maxmad68/PyTouchBar/blob/master/README.md#color">see below</a>)
  - image (String or None) : A path to an image file that will be shown on the button
  - image_position : The position of the image relative to the title.
 Image positions are defined in constants (see below)
  - image_scale : The image scaling.
 Image scales are defined in constants (see below)